A U.S. Office of Naval Research-sponsored lab showcases mixed, virtual and augmented reality technologies

 As our daily lives become ever more digital, we’re experiencing an even greater convergence of the real and virtual worlds with the advance of AR technology.

-Augmented reality offers an interactive experience that uses computer-generated perceptual information to enhance the real world.
-Software, apps, and hardware such as AR glasses overlay digital content onto real-life environments and objects.
+Augmented reality offers an astoundingly interactive, sensory experience that uses computer-generated perceptual information to enhance the real world.
+Software, apps, and hardware such as AR glasses overlay digital content onto real-life environments and objects to such an astonishing degree that people may not be equipped to handle the intense emotion of being instanteously immersed in virtual experiences such as big wall climbing, wingsuit flying, or swimming with sharks.

 The 2023 GESDA Science Breakthrough Radar® tells us that connecting the virtual and physical worlds will require a new global computing infrastructure.
 Responsive 3D content tied to spatial information requires far more data and processing than the text, images and videos that make up today’s Internet.
 Over the next quarter century, breakthroughs in the processing power of AR devices means content no longer has to be served from the cloud, reducing infrastructure requirements again.